 Currently a student at enrolled in the SAS program at John Marshall High and I am trying to transfer.
 The teachers are horrible; they make racist comments have class favorites and are extremely rude.
 On top of that the teachers that I have don't teach yet they have a very high unset standard.
 I've never disliked a school to this extent.
 All of my other friends are trying to look for other high schools to attend because they don't like the school as well.
 I hope there would be better teachers later on for the future students.

 John Marshall Senior High School is a public high school in Los Angeles.
 The principal of John Marshall Senior High School is Daniel Harrison.
-3,479 students attend John Marshall Senior High School and identify as Filipino; White, non-Hispanic; and Hispanic.
+3,479 children attend John Marshall Senior High School and identify as Filipino; White, non-Hispanic; and Hispanic.
 21% of the John Marshall Senior High School students are "limited in English proficiency."
-59% of the 3,479 students here have subsidized lunches.
+59% of the 3,479 students here get reduced lunch prices.
 The ratio of students to teachers at John Marshall Senior High School is 18:1.
 Mary's Schoolhouse is one of the nearest high schools.

 - Ceramics sculpture